t-cool/cl-exercise/README.markdown

 * (cl-exercise:start :host "http://[GLOBAL_IP_ADDRESS]" :port 80)
 ```

-## Adding lessons
+## Adding lessons data

-The files of lessons are inside `data` directory in JSON format.

 You can add your own lessons.
 The format is as bellow:

+The files of lessons are inside `data` directory in JSON format.

  - `name`: lesson's name